Luis García Meza

-Luis García Meza Tejada (8 August 1929 – 29 April 2018) was a Bolivian general who served as the de facto 57th president of Bolivia from 1980 to 1981.
+Luis Arturo García Meza Tejada (8 August 1929 – 29 April 2018) was a Bolivian military officer who served as the 57th president of Bolivia from 1980 to 1981.
 He was a dictator convicted of human rights violations and leader of a violent coup.
 A native of La Paz, he was a career military officer who rose to the rank of general during the dictatorship of Hugo Banzer (1971–78).

 Prelude to dictatorship

 García Meza graduated from the military academy in 1952, and served as its commander from 1963 to 1964.
 He then rose to division commander in the late 1970s.

 He became the leader of the right-wing faction of the military of Bolivia most disenchanted with the return to civilian rule.
 Many of the officers involved had been part of the Hugo Banzer dictatorship and disliked the investigation of economic and human rights abuses by the new Bolivian congress.
 Moreover, they tended to regard the decline in popularity of the Carter administration in the United States as an indicator that soon a Republican administration would replace it—one more amenable to the kind of pro-US, more hardline anti-communist dictatorship they wanted to reinstall in Bolivia.
 Many allegedly had ties to cocaine traffickers and made sure portions of the military acted as their enforcers/protectors in exchange for extensive bribes, which in turn were used to fund the upcoming coup.
 In this manner, the narcotraffickers were in essence purchasing for themselves the upcoming Bolivian government.